Community Police Advisory Committee

 Office of the Chief

-The Office of the Chief serves to ensure all divisions adhere to the overall goals and objectives of the Department, and to provide administrative and managerial oversight of six divisions and the two Safe Neighborhood Districts and all their activities within the Hallandale Beach Police Department: Office of the Chief, Administrative Services, Uniformed Patrol, Investigative Services, Special Operations, Community Partnerships Divisions, and the Golden Isles and Three Island Safe Neighborhood Districts.
+The Office of the Chief serves to ensure all divisions adhere to the overall goals and objectives of the Department, and to provide administrative and managerial oversight of four divisions and the two Safe Neighborhood Districts and all their activities within the Hallandale Beach Police Department: Office of the Chief, Administrative Operations, Uniformed Patrol, Investigative Services, the Golden Isles and Three Island Safe Neighborhood Districts.

 The Office is also responsible for development of new programs and projects.
 Administrative and managerial functions are coordinated by the Chief of Police, aided by the command staff.
 Liaison is maintained with the City Commission through the City Manager.